 CALATHEA CARE AND MAINTENANCE

-Keep the soil moist, but not wet.
+Water regularly, as Calathea plants like moist soil, but not wet.
 Allow the top inch of soil to dry out between waterings; overwatering can cause root rot.
 Discard excess water from the saucer underneath the pot so that plants are not sitting in water.

 Trim brown or yellow leaves back to the base of the plant to encourage healthy new growth.